hwayne/learntla-v2/docs/beginner/concurrency.rst

 Concurrency
 ################

-In this chapter we will cover

-- concurrency
-- processes
-- await
-- deadlocks
-- either
-- with
-- procedures
+.. todo:: Fill in all of the specs

 So far we've only worked with single-process algorithms.
 But the selling point for formal methods is dealing with concurrency.
-Concurrency is both very common and very hard ot reason about, so we get a tool to reason about it for us.
+Concurrency is both very common and very hard to reason about, so we get a tool to reason about it for us.
 A tool like TLA+!

-..
-Needs LOTS of exercises

 .. index:: process
   :name: process